Ira Sullivan (1978 album)

-Ira Sullivan is an eponymous album by multi-instrumentalist Ira Sullivan which was recorded in 1977 and released on the Flying Fish label.
+Ira Sullivan is an album by multi-instrumentalist Ira Sullivan which was recorded in 1977 and released on the Flying Fish label.

 Reception

 The AllMusic review by Scott Yanow stated "The talented multi-instrumentalist Ira Sullivan made a rare return to Chicago for this set, ...
 Switching between trumpet, flugelhorn, soprano and flute, Sullivan performs a couple of originals and four standards ...
 This is a more straight-ahead than usual program of music by the adventurous improviser".

+DownBeat gave the album 4.5 stars.
+Reviewer Jack Sohmer wrote, "This is exceedingly accessible contemporary jazz that Sullivan plays, and it is music that accomplishes its purposes without benefit of the fusion cliches elsewhere so abundant".